Free S&H For Orders Over $30

 Golden Milk or Turmeric Tea

-Some people enjoy turmeric in warm beverages like golden milk, which has been used traditionally in Ayurvedic wellness practices.
+Turmeric is also commonly consumed in warm beverages such as golden milk, which has been used traditionally in Ayurvedic wellness practices.

 Safety & Considerations

-• Those sensitive to turmeric or other plants in the ginger family
+• Those sensitive to turmeric or plants in the ginger family

 • People taking medications or managing health conditions